-Government agencies may establish and promulgate usage guidelines that directly apply to our drug candidates.
+Government agencies may establish and promulgate usage guidelines that could limit the use of our drug candidates.

 Government agencies, professional and medical societies, and other groups may establish usage guidelines that apply to our drug candidates.
 These guidelines could address such matters as usage and dose, among other factors.
 Application of such guidelines could limit the use of our drug candidates.